Angel Azazel

 Azazel is a contested source figure, not a neutral helper angel with a simple spiritual message.
 Leviticus places Azazel inside the Day of Atonement scapegoat ritual; 1 Enoch develops Azazel as a transgressive Watcher figure tied to forbidden teaching and judgment.

 That source history rules out a comforting angel profile.
-The reader asks about a name with ritual, apocalyptic, and fallen-angel layers, and each layer changes the meaning.
+The reader asks about a name with ritual, apocalyptic, and fallen-angel layers, and each layer changes the meaning a reader can responsibly attach to the name.

 Leviticus questions around Azazel